 Most doctors provide commendable medical care to their patients.
-However, on occasion even a good doctor can fail to meet the standard of care expected of a doctor of his or her background, education, and training in a given community.
+However, on occasion even a good doctor can fail to meet the standard of care expected of a doctor.
+The doctors background, education, and training in a given community are all factors.
 In the event that a doctor fails to meet the accepted standard of care and this failure causes damage to the patient, a legal claim for medical malpractice may be warranted.

-Medical negligence (also commonly called medical malpractice) can take many forms including failed or delayed diagnosis of a condition, diagnostic errors, failure to obtain consent to treatment, patient identification mistakes, medication errors and careless surgical procedures are also included.
-Failing to warn the patient of the risks of a particular treatment, careless surgical procedures, etc.
+Medical negligence (also commonly called medical malpractice) can take many forms.
+These can include failed or delayed diagnosis of a condition, diagnostic errors, and failure to obtain consent to treatment.
+Patient identification mistakes, medication errors and careless surgical procedures are also included.
+Failing to warn the patient of the risks of a particular treatment is also considered medical negligence.

 Medical Malpractice is actionable against most categories of health care workers including doctors, nurses, dentists, chiropractors, physiotherapists, among many others.
 Medical Malpractice is not a term restricted to doctors and may include health care facilities such as hospitals and clinics.

 People would be shocked to learn that the medically accepted standards of care are seemingly very low in many instances.
 Care that seems unreasonably deficient to the public may, in fact, fall within the acceptable standard of the medical community.
 For example, the standard of care may be met in a case where an individual suffers a perforated bowel as a result of a routine colonoscopy... even if the damages are devastating.
 Simply because a surgery or medical procedure has gone wrong does not automatically mean that the doctor is legally liable.
 Not all errors or poor outcomes are the result of negligence.